nekrutnikolai/mysite/content/mowing.md

 I will admit that I am not as good nor as fast at mowing compared to the more professional and larger businesses.
 However, I offer competitive prices along with the quality and reliability that comes from a caring individual.

-You can pay me through PayPal, cash or various cryptocurrencies.
+I accept payment in PayPal, cash, or cryptocurrencies.

 I plan to create a transparent business model where the price depends on the size of the lawn once I acquire enough clients and get a feel for the mowing times of various properties.